luisgls/SOPRANO/README.md

 OFF_highci = upper value for the 95% CI of the OFF-target

-OFF_muts = number of mutations observed within the OFF-target
+OFF_muts = number of mutations observed outside the target region

 P-val = P-value estimated from the comparison of the confidence intervals from ON and OFF dN/dS values